Dorothy Garrod: Career

+Following her father's appointment as the Regius Professor of Medicine at the University of Oxford, Garrod and her family settled in Oxford in 1920.
+The following year, Garrod began studying for the Oxford Diploma in anthropology under Robert Ranulph Marett.
+One among a small number of female students, the course provided Garrod with an intensive introduction to both archaeology and anthropology.
+Garrod later told Mary Kitson Clark during the 1929 excavation of Mount Carmel that Marett had inspired her to become a prehistorian of the palaeolithic.

-On her family's return to England, where they settled in Oxford, Garrod read for a graduate diploma in Anthropology in 1921.
-It is clear from her lecture notes, which survive at Museum Antiquities Nationale, that the Diploma course was an intensive introduction to both archaeology and anthropology.
-She was taught by Robert Ranulph Marett, a Reader in Social Anthropology and an experienced excavator.
-She received a distinction on graduating in 1921, as one among a small number of female students.
-She had found an intellectual vocation: the archaeology of the Palaeolithic Age.
-Pamela Janes Smith discovered that Garrod states later as a tribute to him that "Marett the genial colleague, the brilliant talker, the beloved friend."
-Smith discovered that Mrs Chitty, née Mary Kitson Clark, one of Garrod's companions, during the Mount Carmel excavation of 1929, in an interview, that Garrod "experienced her conversion to prehistory with a religious depth of feeling [...]
-The determination to be a prehistorian and particularly in the Stone Age, came over her in one second, like a conversion."
-It was Marrett that introduced her to France and M. l'Abbé Breuil, her intellectual father.
-Garrod studied for two years, 1922 to 1924, with M. l'Abbé Breuil, the prehistorian, at the Institut de Paleontologie Humaine in Paris.
-Smith argues that Garrod's interest in the origin, distribution and classification of Middle and Upper Palaeolithic assemblages; her fascination with the questions of the origin of the modern humans and the demise of the Neanderthals; the concern with relative dating by geochronology and her declaration that "Europe was only after all a peninsula of Africa and Asia" (Clarke 1999:409) could be interpreted as Garrod being the intellectual child of the Abbé Breuil".
+Graduating with distinction in 1921, Garrod travelled to France on a travelling scholarship from Newnham College and carrying letters of introduction from Marrett.
+Meeting Henri Breuil at the house of Henri Begouën, Garrod visited the Cave of Niaux.
+Breuil agreed to take Garrod as his pupil at the Institut de paléontologie humaine in Paris, where she subsequently studied from 1922 to 1924.
+The historian Pamela Jane Smith argues that Garrod's interest in the origin, distribution and classification of Middle and Upper Palaeolithic assemblages; her fascination with the questions of the origin of the modern humans and the demise of the Neanderthals; the concern with relative dating by geochronology and her declaration that "Europe was only after all a peninsula of Africa and Asia" (Clarke 1999:409) could be interpreted as Garrod being the intellectual child of the Abbé Breuil".

 In 1926, Garrod published her first academic work, The Upper Paleolithic of Britain, for which she was awarded a B.Sc. degree by the University of Oxford.

 Following an invitation from Breuil, she investigated Devil's Tower Cave, a site over a period of seven months in Gibraltar between 1925 and 1927.
 It was only 350 metres from Forbes' Quarry, where a Neanderthal skull had been found earlier.
 Garrod discovered in this cave in 1925, a second important Neanderthal skull now called Gibraltar 2.
 It was her first internationally recognized excavation.
-Garrod was to find many anomalous skeletons during her ensuring career, but the skull did not fit within the definition of Neanderthal.
+Garrod was to find many anomalous skeletons during her ensuing career, but the skull did not fit within the definition of Neanderthal.
 In 1928, she led the first expedition to enter South Kurdistan.
 She was looking for evidence of Palaeolithic people migrating between Upper Mesopotamia and Syria.
 This work led to the test explorations of Hazar Merd Cave and Zarzi cave.

 Display of material excavated by Dorothy Garrod, Museum of Archaeology & Anthropology, Cambridge, March 2022.
 Objects relate to Mount Carmel excavations.